-- T1: often heterogeneous due to necrosis, hemorrhage and solid components
+T1: often heterogeneous due to necrosis, hemorrhage, and solid components

 T2: appearances depend on histology 6

-- clear cell RCC: hyperintense
+clear cell renal cell carcinoma: hyperintense

-- T1 C+ (Gd): often shows prompt arterial enhancement
+T1 C+ (Gd): often shows prompt arterial enhancement

 MRI is also useful for imaging renal vein and IVC tumor thrombus and the rostral extension (important in preoperative planning).
 The presence of enhancement in the thrombus is able to distinguish between bland and tumor thrombus 4.

-The use of diffusion-weighted sequences has been explored in assisting with characterizing indeterminate small renal lesions, which may be inflammatory or malignant in nature, both exhibit restricted diffusion, albeit the restriction is greater with abscess than tumor 10.
+The use of diffusion-weighted sequences has been explored in assisting with characterizing indeterminate small renal lesions, which may be inflammatory or malignant in nature, both exhibit restricted diffusion, albeit the restriction is greater with an abscess than a tumor 10.

 Treatment and prognosis

 Treatment of renal cell carcinomas is usually with radical nephrectomy if feasible.
 However, in elderly patients or those with co-morbidities, and especially those with smaller tumors suggestive of papillary histology (see MRI findings above) then organ-sparing treatment can be entertained.
 This ranges from adrenal sparing nephrectomy to partial nephrectomy, performed both open or laparoscopically.
-Additionally, percutaneous radiofrequency or cryoablation (typically under CT guidance), which can be carried out with only local anesthetic and sedation, has been introduced in selected cases 11.
+Additionally, percutaneous radiofrequency, chemical or cryoablation (typically under CT guidance), which can be carried out with only local anesthetic and sedation, has been introduced in selected cases 11.

 As far as the effects of tumor stage (see renal cell carcinoma staging) are concerned, there is a dramatic difference between stage I and IV tumors:

 stage I: 90% 5-year survival

-- stage II: 50% 5-year survival
+stage II: 50% 5-year survival

-- stage III: 30% 5-year survival
+stage III: 30% 5-year survival

-- stage IV: 5% 5-year survival
+stage IV: 5% 5-year survival

-- renal adenoma: should be considered small, early renal cell carcinomas
+renal adenoma: should be considered small, early renal cell carcinomas

-- renal oncocytoma: particularly for chromophobe type
+renal oncocytoma: particularly for chromophobe type

-- usually has a large component of fat
+usually has a large component of fat

-- 4-5% have little or no fat however 6
+4-5% have little or no fat however 6

 multilocular cystic nephroma: indistinguishable from multilocular clear cell carcinoma

 direct extension of neighboring tumors